Brazilian Jiu Jitsu for Beginners in Ealing

 Do you offer student discounts?

-- Yes we offer 10% discount for students at college or university.
+- Yes we offer £15 discount on membership for students at college or university.
 You must show us valid student ID prior to signing up.

 Is there a minimum term contract for membership?